kuhatje/massdriver-mockup/README.md

 This project recreates a simplified mockup of the [Massdriver.cloud](https://www.massdriver.cloud/) landing page using:

-- ✅ Next.js 15 (App Router)
+- Next.js 15
-- ✅ TypeScript
+- TypeScript
-- ✅ Tailwind CSS
+- Tailwind CSS

 ## Features